 Our economy relies on metal fabrication processes.
-Without it, we wouldn’t be able to run our electrical systems or create the parts that keep our houses, kitchens, businesses, computers, and vehicles operational.
+Without it, we wouldn’t be able to run our electrical systems or create the parts that keep our houses, kitchens, businesses, computers and vehicles operational.
+Some fabricated metal product examples include bolts and screws, cutlery, pipe fittings, car parts and even hand tools.
 However, it is difficult for many of us to understand what precision metal fabrication entails, as well as all of the areas of our lives it affects.

-This article will explain the essentials of metal fabrication: its definition, history, process, benefits, types, and applications.
+This article will serve as a metal fabrication guide, explaining metal fabrication’s definition, history, process, technology, types and applications.
 By the end, you will have a more in-depth understanding of how crucial this process is to civilization and how many different parts of our lives it touches.

 - Plate metal